 Always be sure to obtain informed consent.
 Remember the informed consent process is going to be unfamiliar to many victims.
 In addition, self-determination and autonomy have been compromised by continual threatens and being forced to commit dehumanizing acts.
 Avoid using legal and technical jargon.

 Education is believed to be a key ingredient in the prevention of human trafficking.
 Raising awareness through advertisements, campaigns, and other creative vehicles regarding recruitment threats, the various deception techniques employed, the different forms of human trafficking, and the consequences of human trafficking can decrease the incidence [42,58].
 Because the general public often believes human trafficking is a problem that only occurs in developing countries, there is a clear need for public education about trafficking and safety for young children and women in and outside the United States .
-The U.S. Administration for Children and Families has published brochures and posters about human trafficking, which are available at http://www.acf.hhs.gov/trafficking/about/brochures.html .
+The Campaign to Rescue and Restore Victims of Human Trafficking provides brochures and posters about human trafficking, which are available to be ordered (at no cost) from http://www.acf.hhs.gov/orr/rescue-campaign .
 Posting these brochures or posters increases the possibility that a trafficked victim will self-report .

 Education about human trafficking has become a higher international priority.
 Innovative and creative approaches are being implemented to disseminate information about human trafficking.
 For example, groups have used street plays to educate communities about child labor dangers in India .